HTTP-APIs/http-apis.github.io/pages/Hydra-python-agent.md

 ### POST

 Code shown below is used to make POST request.
-We use `POST` request to update any existing object.
+We use `POST` request to update any existing resource.

 ```python
 def post(self, url: str, updated_object: dict) -> dict: